juddc/jxc/docs/introduction.md

 Unlike YAML, JXC does not care about indentation.
 Use whatever indentation scheme you like.

 ### A note on commas
 While JSON has very strict rules around commas, JXC is more relaxed.
 Arrays and objects allow using either a comma or a line break as a value separator.
-While you can use a comma after every value in a container, the recommended practice is to use commas only when you want to place multiple values on a single line, or when it would help readability.
+While you can use a comma after every value in a container, the recommended practice for human-edited JXC files is to use commas only when you want to place multiple values on a single line, or when it would help readability.

 ## Extensibility